-Inspectors perform component- and elementlevel inspections and enter inspection data into AASHTOWare's BrM database via an online enterprise user interface.
+level inspections and enter inspection data into AASHTOWare's BrM database via an online enterprise user interface.
 Collected data includes an overall culvert rating (0-9), identification of condition states of individual elements, defects on a scale from 1-4, and location and ownership information.
 The Bridge and Structures Asset Management Unit within Staff Bridge is responsible for data management and reporting of the inspection data.
 The Staff Bridge Asset Management Engineer acts as asset manager for the Culverts program.

 Creation of an Essential Repair Finding indicates conditions or advanced deterioration of key elements that has affected the current capacity, serviceability, and anticipated service life of the element or structure, requiring action to prolong the service life.
 Essential Repair Findings serve as the primary source for the culvert project-selection process.
 Approximately 100 new Essential Repair Findings are identified each year by Staff Bridge.
 ERF data is stored in spreadsheets on CDOT's network folders.
 Inspectors identify Essential Repair Findings and then issue Essential Repair Letters.
-Typical findings that warrant an Essential Repair Finding notice include: